 At HHS, we promote responsible environmental policy year-round since the health of the American people is directly linked to a healthy environment.
 We take pride in our year to year accomplishments regarding sustainability and are happy to support our current Administration’s commitment to open government and transparency.
-A major accomplishment of the Department is the creation of a Sustainability Task Force and Workgroups.
 Accomplishments from each goal area are briefly described below.

 While these summaries are only a snapshot of the steps we are taking at HHS to make the world a greener place to live, they illustrate how we are improving our practices.
 At HHS we are committed to doing whatever is necessary to protect the health of all Americans, and we recognize that ensuring a clean and healthy environment is a fundamental part of that effort.

 Water Use Efficiency and Management

 To achieve the HHS GHG reduction targets, HHS has focused on reducing energy use for Scope 1 & 2 GHG emissions and reducing employee travel for Scope 3 emissions.
 HHS has achieved the FY 2020 GHG emissions reductions goals for Scope 1 & 2 and Scope 3 emissions.

 - In FY 2010, HHS established a Scope 1 & 2 GHG emissions reduction target of 10.3% by FY 2020 as compared to the FY 2008 baseline year.
 As of FY 2012, HHS has reduced Scope 1 & 2 GHG emissions by 14.7% when compared to FY 2008.

 - In FY 2010, HHS established a target to reduce Scope 3 GHG emissions 3.3% by FY 2020 as compared to the FY 2008 baseline year.
 As of FY 2012, HHS has reduced Scope 3 GHG emissions by 9.5% when compared to FY 2008.